Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 • Turn your computer on and keep the power button pressed until it turns back off.

 • Repeat this process 3 or 4 times.
-Your PC will enter into repair mode. automatic-repair
+Your PC will enter into Automatic Repair mode. automatic-repair

 • Navigate to Troubleshoot > Advanced Options > Startup Settings > Restart. statup-settings